 |$19,901-$81,050||12%||$1,900 + 12% of income over $19,900|

 |$81,051-$172,750||22%||$9,328 + 22% of income over $81,050|

 |$418,851-$628,300||35%||$95,686 + 35% of income over $418,850|

 Once you understand how the tax brackets work, you must do a tax projection before the end of each year.
 This projection is an estimate of what you think your taxable income will be.
 This estimate is necessary for you to determine which strategies will work best for you.

-The chart below illustrates the tax brackets, rates, and liability for single filers in 2018.
+The chart below illustrates the tax brackets, rates, and liability for single filers for tax year 2021.

 High-income filers need to find ways to drain income from the top tax brackets.

 For example, using the tax brackets at the top of this article, for a married couple, if you had $86,850 of taxable income, the top $6,600 of that income will be taxed at 24%.
 You will pay $1,584 of tax on that $6,600 of income.